PanicInitiative/panicbutton.io/_posts/mobile/0001-01-01-setup-disguise-test-unlock-fail.md

     link: "setup-disguise-test-open"
 ---

-It looks like you weren't successful at opening the app from the calculator disguise.
+It looks like you weren't successful at opening the app from the Caculate! disguise.

 Remember: Hold down any button and you will be asked to enter your pincode.